bitplane/bitplane.net/dev/basic/illiterate-computing/index.md

-# INKEY$ and his 8 legs
+# 🐙 INKEY$ and his 8 legs

-Back in the 80s, kids who had a ZX Spectrum or ZX-81 actually learned to program before they could read and write.
-This doesn't sound very believable, but it's the main reason Eben Upton and co. created the Raspberry Pi, so I thought I'd say something about how that worked.
+Back in the 80s, some kids who had a ZX Spectrum or ZX-81 learned to program before they could read and write.
+This doesn't sound very believable, but it's the main reason Eben Upton and co. created the Raspberry Pi.
+I thought I'd say something about how that worked.

 ## Budget computing

-The Speccy's crude operating system was a BASIC command line interpreter, complemented by a simple line editor.
-When you switched the thing on, its cheap capacitors whistled with a high pitched coil whine inaudible to adults, the screen flashed black as the memory's graphics region was reset, and about a second later you were presented with Sinclair BASIC's operating system:
+The Speccy's crude operating system was a BASIC command line interpreter, with a simple line editor.
+When you switched the thing on, its cheap capacitors whistled with a coil whine inaudible to adults, the screen flashed black as the memory's graphics region was reset, and about a second later you were presented with Sinclair BASIC's operating system:

 ![OS](spectrum.png)